PurrBiscuit/cis245-lab/README.md

 3.)
 3_create_views.sql - This file will create the views necessary to query the database and produce reports.

 4.)
 4_run_views.sql - This file will run the select statements on the views that were created in the previous step.

+5.)
+5_create_stored_procedures.sql - This file will create the stored procedures that can be used to produce report tables, check data integrity via foreign key constraints, and remove or update parent table ids.

+6.)
+6_run_stored_procedures.sql - This file will run the stored procedures that were created in the previous step.